FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 ## Architecture

-The demo FMIS application will send and receive NGSI-LD calls to a compliant context broker.
+The demo FMIS System application will send and receive NGSI-LD calls to a compliant context broker.
 Since the standardized NGSI-LD interface is available across multiple context brokers, so we only need to pick one - for example the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).
 The application will therefore only make use of one FIWARE component.